Ben-Yan-Bin/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 6 steps:
+* turn the image into gray scale
+* add Gaussian Blur
+* use Canny to calculate the edges
+* mask the image with region of interest
+* use hough_lines() function to get all lines, do average and extrapolate the lines in draw_lines() function
+* combo the lines with orignal image

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...